opentrace-community/opentrace-calibration/Trial Methodologies.md

 	<br><i>Pictured above: Raw RSSI readings of devices at 2m taken in an anechoic chamber.</i>
 </p>

-## Indoor Office Trial Methodology and Examples
+## Indoor Office Trial Methodology

 Using our office space to simulate regular common daily interactions, we roleplay scenarios where an app user is diagnosed with the virus and the team traces the potential list of affected app users from the data collected.